-Jump in the pool, splash a counselor, or rip down a waterslide, fun in the sun never stops whenever water is part of a camp day.
+Jump in the pool, splash a counselor, or jump off the diving board, fun in the sun never stops whenever water is part of a camp day.
 Quality lifeguards and instructors insure a safe and fun environment.

 Weekly pool trips to Curtis Park Pool are scheduled for all age groups.
 Boating and creek adventures at local lakes may happen as well, and watch out for Wet-N-Wild games that happen throughout the week.

 Summer At The Ridge staff takes pool safety very seriously.
 We understand the potential risk with water activities and prepare our staff to provide quality supervision and care.
 All children must complete a swim test administered by either our trained lifeguard or pool lifeguards before being permitted to swim in deeper water.
 Children will swim in water depth appropriate to their size and swimming ability.